ertongcan/rest_scheduler/README.md

 There are tons of options to be able to schedule a periodic tasks

+- Besides scheduling it, it is available to be run manually when you select periodic task from the periodic task lists page and run it manually from the action dorpdown menu
+- All selected periodic tasks in schedule or manually selected will be run in parallel thats what celery offers

 1. Click + sign near interval schedule and enter your desired time of period
 2. Select created interval